emilyrosenberg/grain-free-friend/README.md

 The Grain Free Friend mission is to make grain-free baking more accessible and customized for the needs of the community.
 The web app was designed to be simple and appealing for new and experienced home cooks.
 Navigation is simple and clear.
 The layout is uniform and intuitive across the site, keeping the user's focus on the content.
 User recipes include the ability to use markdown for clarity, and user-submitted recipe images are cropped to a square, to keep the visual layout consistent.

 #### Wireframes
-A selection of wireframes showing the layout. <br>
+The layout is shown in the following wireframes. <br>

 The landing page for an unregistered user:
 <div align="center">